 Currently, most of the conflicts in North America are sexually related, in that they involve gender, sexual orientation, and/or sexual identity.

 Since about 75% of Americans and Canadians identify themselves as Christians, this

 section will mainly deal with the conflicts between some Christian sources and other

 elements in society.
 Please be aware that we follow a very inclusive definition of the term "Christian."
 On this website, a Christian is any group or individual who sincerely, devoutly, thoughtfully considers themselves to be Christian.
 Thus, Christian denominations include a great range of faith groups, from the Southern Baptists to Mormons, from the Roman Catholic Church to Jehovah's Witnesses, from the Christian Scientists to progressive Christianity.

-He strongly recommends that you read the following two topics:
+We strongly recommend that you read the following topics: